Skip to content

 Do you need to reinstall the Microsoft Edge on your Windows OS?
 Learn how to uninstall and reinstall a fresh Edge browser.

 Microsoft Edge is the new built-in browser that comes pre-installed into the Windows OS update.
-We can easily reinstall the browser if anything goes wrong with the current installation.
-We need to uninstall the existing setup, delete the residue files, and then clean and install a fresh Microsoft Edge setup.
+We can reinstall the browser if anything goes wrong with the current installation; however, it’s a technical and tedious process.

 1. Launch File Explorer on your PC and head over to the below location: